-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+[Publications: Publications referenced are available from the agency.]
 Stat.
-Auth.: ORS 469
+Auth.: ORS 469 Stats.
+Implemented:

 Standards Relating to Beneficial Use of Wastes

 In order to issue a site certificate for a uranium mill and related and supporting facilities, the Council must find that liquids from the facility can be recycled consistent with existing and economic technology and process requirements.